hackwithroshan/Divine-darshan/backend/README.md

-# Divine Darshan - Backend Server
+# astrologica - Backend Server

-This is the backend server for the Divine Darshan application.
+This is the backend server for the astrologica application.
 It is built with Node.js, Express, and MongoDB, and it provides a RESTful API for all frontend operations, including user authentication, temple management, bookings, and content management.

 ## Features